galaxyproject/training-material/topics/single-cell/tutorials/EBI-retrieval/tutorial.md

 layout: tutorial_hands_on
 subtopic: datamanipulation
 priority: 3
-title:
+title: EBI Single Cell Expression Atlas files to AnnData | Creating preprocessed dataset for sc-RNA Filter, Plot, Explore tutorial
 questions:
-- Where can I find good quality scRNA-seq reference datasets?
+- How do I use EBI Single Cell Expression Atlas?
-- How can I reformat and manipulate these downloads to create the right format for MuSiC?
+- How can I reformat and manipulate the downloads to create the right input for downstream analysis?
 objectives:
-- You will retrieve raw data from the EMBL-EBI Single cell expression atlas.
+- You will retrieve raw data from the EBI Single Cell Expression Atlas.
 - You will manipulate the metadata and matrix files.
-- You will combine the metadata and matrix files into an ESet object for MuSiC deconvolution.
+- You will combine the metadata and matrix files into an AnnData object for downstream analysis.

-- You will create multiple ESet objects - both combined and separated out by disease phenotype for your single cell reference.
-time_estimation: 1H
+time_estimation: "15m"
 key_points:
 - The EMBL-EBI Single-cell expression atlas contains high quality datasets.
 - Metadata manipulation is key for generating the correctly formatted resource.
+- To use Scanpy tools, you have to transform your metadata into AnnData object.
 contributions:
   authorship:
     - wee-snufkin